Cambridge, New York

 Cambridge is a town in Washington County, New York, United States.
 It is part of the Glens Falls Metropolitan Statistical Area.
-The town population was 2,152 at the 2000 census.
+The town population was 1,952 at the 2020 census.

 The town of Cambridge contains part of a village, also called Cambridge.

 History

-The Town of Cambridge, formerly in Albany County, New York, was transferred to Washington County in 1791, shortly after the United States gained independence in the American Revolutionary War.
+The town of Cambridge, formerly in Albany County, New York, was transferred to Washington County in 1791, shortly after the United States gained independence in the American Revolutionary War.

-Cambridge Village, incorporated within the township in 1866, was home to the Cambridge Hotel.
-According to local lore, the hotel originated the dessert known as pie a la Mode.
+The eponymous village, incorporated within the township in 1866, was home to the Cambridge Hotel.
+According to local lore, someone working at the hotel originated the dessert known as pie a la Mode.